-For those with a truly adventurous spirit, Norman Carr’s Return to the Wild overnight safari will be a night under the stars you’ll never forget.
-Armed with a bedroll and a mosquito net, you’ll venture out from camp on foot mid afternoon with a guide and scout team to find a spot to make camp for the night in the remote Luwi dry river bed.
-After a game rangers dinner and sharing stories around the fire, you’ll retreat to your bedroll under your mosquito net and drift to sleep while the millions of stars shine brightly overhead.
+For those with a truly adventurous spirit, Norman Carr’s Return to the Wild overnight African safari will be a night under the stars you’ll never forget.
+Armed with a bedroll and a mosquito net, venture out from camp on foot mid-afternoon.
+Along with a guide and scout team find a spot to make camp for the night in the remote Luwi dry river bed.
+After a game rangers dinner and sharing stories around the fire, retreat to your bedroll under your mosquito net.
+Then drift to sleep while the millions of stars shine brightly overhead.

 African Horseback Safaris | Okavango Delta, Botswana

 Exploring the Okavango Delta on horseback provides an excellent opportunity to get up close and personal with the wildlife in one of the finest wildlife sanctuaries in Africa.
-After a day exploring the African bush on horseback, continue your adventure with a night in the African Horseback Safaris Sleep Out deck.
-It’s perched high in the tree for long unobstructed views of the area below and completely open to the magical African night sky.
+Spend a day exploring the African bush on horseback.
+Then continue your adventure with a night on the African Horseback Safaris Sleep Out deck.
+Its position high in the tree provides long unobstructed views of the area below.
+It is also completely open to the magical African night sky.
 You won’t have to worry about tying your horses up for the night either.
 Because it’s close to camp, the grooms will take your horses back to stay the night in the barn.

 Attached to Suite

 After undergoing a complete refurbishment, Kalahari Plains Camp now offers private star beds on the roof of each of the 10 suites.
-The five million hectare desert and plains reserve is teeming with wildlife so you never know what you’ll see from your rooftop.
-And when you’ve have enough game viewing and star gazing for the night, you can always retreat down below to comfort of your room.
+The five million hectare desert and plains reserve is teeming with wildlife.
+You never know what you’ll see from your rooftop.
+After you’ve had enough game viewing and stargazing for the night, you can retreat down below to the comfort of your room.

 Kulala Desert Lodge | Sossusvlei Desert, Namibia

-Kulala Desert Lodge is set amidst stunning landscape with the famous red dunes of Sossusvlei and the nearby mountain ranges as its backdrop.
+Kulala Desert Lodge is set amidst a stunning landscape.
+The famous red dunes of Sossusvlei and the nearby mountain ranges provide its backdrop.
 Experience one of the clearest night skies in the world atop your “kulala” in the Sossusvlei Desert.
 Each suite has it’s own private rooftop star bed with a luxury bedroll for a truly unforgettable night in the desert.

-The best way to experience the vastness of the night sky and multitude of stars is in the wilderness of the African bush.
-Kanana’s sleep out deck is located in the remote reaches of the Okavango Delta, not far from camp.
-It’s completely open to the night sky so a stay under the stars is weather dependent, but if you do stay, you’ll be rewarded with unobstructed views of the sky and the sounds of hippos grunting in the distance.
-In the morning you’ll be met with a beautiful African sunrise and a nice, warm cup of tea or coffee to round out your African sleepouts experience.
+Without a doubt, the best way to experience the vastness of the night sky and a multitude of stars is in the wilderness of the African bush.
+Kanana’s sleepout deck is located in the remote reaches of the Okavango Delta, not far from camp.
+It’s completely open to the night sky so a stay under the stars is weather dependent.
+However, a stay there grants you unobstructed views of the sky and the sounds of hippos grunting in the distance.
+In the morning a beautiful African sunrise and a nice, warm cup of tea or coffee greet you, rounding out your African sleepouts experience.

 Private Tented Camp | Sahara Desert, Morocco

-While the Private Tented Camp near Merzouga isn’t a treehouse or sleep out deck, it is worth mentioning as one of the best African sleepouts.
-There’s no better place to view the vastness of the starry night sky without any obstruction or light pollution than in the Sahara Desert.
-Each night you’ll enjoy a traditional Berber dinner and live entertainment and music under the neverending night sky of twinkling lights and in the morning wake to a crimson sun rising over the dunes – a truly unforgettable sight.
+While the Private Tented Camp near Merzouga isn’t a treehouse or sleepout deck, it is worth mentioning as one of the best African sleepouts.
+There’s no better place to view the vastness of the starry night sky than in the Sahara Desert.
+You won’t have any obstruction or light pollution.
+Each night you’ll enjoy a traditional Berber dinner, live entertainment, and music under the neverending night sky of twinkling lights.
+In the morning wake to a crimson sun rising over the dunes – undoubtedly an unforgettable sight.